 Learning is truly valuable for achieving a better quality of life.
 Those who desire to learn wish to achieve a better life by making use of what they can gain through learning.
 Today, societies have a responsibility to provide all people with equal opportunities for learning, regardless of their backgrounds or situations.
 In offering these opportunities, universities and other educational institutions play a key role, providing individuals with the knowledge and skills needed to achieve a better life.
-As institutions we must create communities in which these opportunities are offered to people of all abilities, economic conditions, family environments, genders, sexual orientations, ages, nationalities, races, languages, faiths and religions.
+As institutions we must create communities in which these opportunities are offered to people of all abilities, medical histories, economic conditions, family environments, genders, gender identities, sexual orientations, ages, nationalities, races, languages, faiths and religions.

 Check the newly released guide book of Chuo University.

 This is a downloadable version of the Chuo University Prospectus 2018-2019.
 Take a look at Chuo's founding spirit, vision, strengths, faculties, global partners, international programs, and more.

 Chuo University is introduced in a collection of over 10 movies, including the learning program "Corridor of Knowledge" and software project videos created by the Department of Information and System Engineering, Faculty of Science and Engineering.
 Stay tuned for more updates!